kind2511/Digital-Membership-Solution/README.md

     "questions": [
         {
             "questionID": 37,
-            "question": "Who is the author of \"To Kill a Mockingbird\"?", "answers": [
+            "question": "Who is the author of 'To Kill a Mockingbird'?", "answers": [
                 {
                     "answer_id": 109,